-The Council on Children and Families is authorized to coordinate the state health, education and human services systems as a means to provide more effective systems of care for children and families.
-Visit our About Us page to learn more about the Council.
+The Council on Children and Families coordinates New York's health, education and human services systems as a means to provide more effective systems of care for children and families.

 Creating Opportunity for Families - a two-generation approach

 For many American families, every day is a juggling act involving work, child care, school and conflicting schedules.
 But for low-income families, the balls are more likely to fall, and the consequences can be dire when they do.
 A lack of reliable child care can mean fewer work hours or even a lost job.
 Weekly or daily shift changes require repeatedly stitching together a patchwork of care.
 Just getting to work is tough without dependable transportation.